 Common Questions on Government Grants and SR&ED Tax Credits

-For over 25 years, RDP Associates Inc. (RDP) has assisted businesses in obtaining government grants and financial assistance.
-Our highly qualified and professional staff has extensive experience with preparing applications for SR&ED funding and R&D tax credits.
+For over 30 years, RDP Associates Inc. (RDP) has assisted businesses in obtaining government grants and financial assistance.
+Our highly qualified and professional staff have extensive experience with preparing applications for SR&ED funding and other forms of government funding.

-The expert SR&ED consultants on our team have answered some common questions on funding eligibility and how RDP can help you obtain the maximum benefits.
+The expert SR&ED consultants on our team have answered some commonly asked questions on funding eligibility and how RDP can help you maximize your tax credits.